 A melodic, rhythmic or harmonic pattern.
 A melodic sequence is a pattern of notes that is repeated at a different pitch.
 It can also describe the process or product of arranging music digitally using software.

-Simple time ( ) is organised into non-dotted, or simple, beats (e.g. crotchet or minim) and subdivide evenly into groups of two or four ( , ).
+Simple time ( ) is organised into non-dotted, or simple, beats (e.g. crotchet or minim) which subdivide evenly into groups of two or four ( , ).

 A curved line connecting two or more notes of different pitch and indicating that they are to be played or sung in a legato manner.
 For string players, it indicates that all the notes are to be played in the same single bow direction, and for wind and brass players, it indicates that only the first note is to be tongued.